 Legal Ownership Of Your Brand Name

-Does the brand naming process end up after you came up with a perfect brand name?
-NO, You need to get legal ownership for your selected brand name.
+The process of brand naming does not end after you come up with a final decision to name your brand.
+Then you need to get legal ownership for your selected brand name.
 That means you have to go through the registering process of your brand name.
-Doing that gives you the legal protections for your brand name in the long run.
+That gives you legal protection for your brand name in the long run.
 Getting the legal ownership of your brand name is also known as trademark registering.

 What Is A Trademark?